3 Longevity Supplements Your Eyes Don’t Need — And the Ones They Do

 But the truth is more nuanced.

-Below are three popular longevity supplements your eyes don’t need, and the nutrients that do support both whole body longevity and long-term visual resilience.
+Below are three popular longevity supplements your eyes don’t necessarily need, and the nutrients that have more direct evidence for supporting both whole‑body longevity pathways and long‑term visual resilience.

 1. NMN vs Nicotinamide – NAD+ Precursor Pathway